AbstractSDK/cw-orchestrator/docs/src/quick_start/env-variable.md

 # where the contract wasms are located
 ARTIFACTS_DIR="../artifacts"

-# where to store the output state data
+# where to store the state of your deployments
 STATE_FILE="./daemon_state.json"

 # Mnemonics of the account that will be used to sign transactions